synfynal/woocommerce-connector-docs/Source Files/articles/metadata-synchronization.md

    The <b>Metadata Mapping Setup</b> page opens.

-1. For each metadata mapping record that you want to set up, perform the following steps:
+1. For each metadata mapping record that you want to configure, perform the following steps:
    <ol type="a">
     <li><p>On the action bar, choose <b>New</b>.</p>
      <p>A new row appears.</p></li>